Cwrstata/cw-Serial-Monitor/README.md

 ## To do

-* Get everything ready for release!
-* Advanced Serial output options.
-* Advanced preferances window.
+* Fix Aruino IDE conflict during upload.
+* File sharing from and to the device.
+* Device naming, recognition and automatic connection.
-* Advanced settings window.
+* Advanced settings and preferances windows.
 * Arrangeable and customizable UI.
-* File sharing from and to the device.
 * Reorganize the code, the files and add notations.
 * Add an hexadecimal-based serial terminal.